andriokha/phpdocs_generators/README.md

 * Great tag support
 * Easy to automate
 * Plays well with programmatic code
+* Allows for additional guides to go alongside the generated code

 **Cons**
 * Default navigation could be improved